chibat/heroku-buildpack-deno/README.md

 # Heroku Buildpack for Deno

+This is the Heroku buildpack for Deno apps.

+Web processes must bind to $PORT, and only the HTTP protocol is permitted for incoming connections.

+The buildpack parse `Procfile` and download all dependencies at push time.The downloaded files are cached.

 ## Specify a Deno Runtime

 To specify your Deno version, you also need a `runtime.txt` file - unless you are using the latest Deno runtime version.